ghnmqdtg/linebot_demo/README.md

 # linebot_demo
-This line bot demo is only a prototype of NotifyMeBot.
+This line bot demo is only a prototype.